 -inProcess By default, the Java daemon activates servers in a separate process.
-This is termed out-of-process activation.
+This is termed out-ofprocess activation.
 If this switch is set, the Java daemon starts servers in a separate thread.
 This is termed inprocess activation. -textConsole By default, the Java daemon launches a GUI console.
 Adding this switch causes the Java daemon to use the invoking terminal as the console. -noProcessRedirect By default, the stdout and stderr streams of servers activated in a separate process are redirected to the Java daemon console.
-Specifying this switch causes the output streams to be hidden. -u Allows the use of unregistered persistently-launched servers.
+Specifying this switch causes the output streams to be hidden. -u Allows the use of unregistered persistentlylaunched servers.
+Prints a detailed description of the configuration -V parameters used by the Java daemon on start-up.
+The Java daemon then exits.
+Causes the Java daemon to print a summary of -v the configuration it runs with.